 To eliminate YOUR_LAST_CHANCE virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-First of all, users must realize that the key to computer safety is caution.
-For this reason, paying attention when browsing the Internet, as well as downloading/installing/updating software is paramount.
+The key to computer safety is caution.
+Therefore, pay attention when browsing the Internet and downloading/installing/updating software.
 All received email attachments should be handled with care.
 Attachments that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-We recommend to download software only from official sources, preferably using direct download links.
-Always remember that third party downloaders/installers usually include rogue apps, which is why such tools should never be used.
+Download software from official sources only, preferably using direct download links.
+Remember that third party downloaders/installers usually include rogue apps, and thus such tools should never be used.
 Proper software maintenance is also extremely important.
-Always keep installed applications/operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Software piracy is considered a cyber crime and since most of cracking tools are fake, the risk of infections is very high.
-Therefore, you should never attempt to activate software using third party tools.
-Lastly, we highly recommend to always have a legitimate anti-virus software installed and running, because such programs will help you protect the system from malware, as they're capable of detecting and eliminating infections before the system is harmed.
+Keep installed applications/operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Software piracy is a cyber crime, and since most cracking tools are fake, the risk of infections is very high.
+Therefore, never attempt to activate software using third party tools.
+Finally, have legitimate anti-virus software installed and running, since these programs protect the system from malware and detect and eliminate infections before the system is harmed.
 If your computer is already infected with YOUR_LAST_CHANCE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in YOUR_LAST_CHANCE ransomware's text file ("_RESTORE FILES_.txt"):
+Text presented in YOUR_LAST_CHANCE ransomware text file ("_RESTORE FILES_.txt"):

 *** ALL YOUR WORK AND PERSONAL FILES HAVE BEEN ENCRYPTED ***

 To decrypt your files you need to buy the special software ñ "Nemesis decryptor"

 You can find out the details/buy decryptor + key/ask questions